As always, I want to inspire you to make the parts of your home cockpit by yourself. Because it is simple.

 Also, you can find at least one G500/G600 avionics replica for about $1000, it's also LCD screen with the bezel for displaying MFD/PFD using one of the known G600 program (note: the photo on the left is the real G500).

 Some other devices such as GPS (430/530) are sold for price of about $200 to $1000.

-You can estimate prices by just learning more about how all this works.
-You may be surprised.
+You can estimate is it really worth it, by just learning more about how all this works You may be surprised.
 Read below about this.